-The Essential Guide to Crypto Tax in Canada
+Guide to Crypto Tax in Canada (2024 CRA Rules)

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-Establishing whether or not your transactions are part of a business is very important: while 50% of capital gains are taxable, 100% of business income is taxable.
-In this guide, we outline how both categories are reported and taxed.
+Establishing whether or not your transactions are part of a business is essential: while 50% of capital gains are taxable, 100% of business income is taxable.
+In this guide, we outline how both categories are reported and taxed and answer common questions about Crypto tax in Canada.

 Canada has no short- or long-term capital gains tax rates.
 Rather, crypto capital gains in Canada are taxed at the same rate as Federal Income Tax and Provincial Income Tax.
 Note you’ll only pay tax on 50% of your total capital gains as an individual crypto holder.
 Professional (day) traders will pay 100%.

-Taxes for all provinces and territories (except Quebec) are calculated the same way as federal tax.
-Here are the 2022 income tax packages with rates for each province and territory.
+Taxes for all provinces and territories (except Quebec) are calculated like federal tax.
+Here are the income tax packages with rates for each province and territory.

 Income tax brackets in Canada